 Under the definitions set out in FRS 102, the TPS is an unfunded multi-employer pension scheme.
-The Trust has accounted for its contributions to the scheme as if it were a defined contribution scheme.
+The Trust is unable to identify its share of the underlying assets and liabilities of the plan.
+Accordingly, Trust has taken advantage of the exemption in FRS 102 and has accounted for its contributions to the scheme as if it were a defined contribution scheme.
 The Trust has set out above the information available on the scheme.